The Home of the Heart is Here —

 A Retrospective of the Artwork by Yutaka Murakami and the Local Artists from the Eastern Shizuoka

-The exhibition will feature original illustrations by Mishima-born artist Murakami Yutaka, as well as works by other local artists such as Hosoi Hansei and Kurihara Chuji.
+This exhibition showcases original illustrations by Mishima-born artist Yutaka Murakami, alongside works by fellow local artists including Hansei Hosoi and Chuji Kurihara.

 Kyoho Hina Dolls, Edo period, private collection